 The challenge of having continuous inpatient physician coverage, especially at night, is particularly difficult for Critical Access Hospitals.
 Low census, difficulty in hiring additional physicians, and increasing personnel expenses make it difficult to justify 24/7 on-site hospitalist or nocturnist coverage.

-The Tele-Hospitalist and Tele-Nocturnist programs offered by Frontline Telemedicine are designed to meet the needs of Critical Access Hospitals by providing effective inpatient coverage without the expense of on-site staffing.
+The Tele-Hospitalist and Tele-Nocturnist programs offered by Frontline Telemedicine, including advanced telenocturnist services, are designed to meet the needs of Critical Access Hospitals by providing effective inpatient coverage without the expense of on-site staffing.

 Why Tele-Nocturnist Coverage Works for CAHs?